Emergent weight morphologies in deep neural networks: Analysis of weight morphologies

-Again using that $\langle \delta r^{(l)}\rangle$ is close to zero, we find that to linear order, there is no coupling to neighbouring layers, so the channel formation is indeed a 'highest order' effect, and the oscillations are a second order effect in the perturbation, which we study below.
+Again using that $\langle \delta r^{(l)}\rangle$ is close to zero, we find that to linear order, there is no coupling to neighbouring layer connectivities, so the channel formation is indeed a `highest order' effect, and the channel amplitude modulations are a second order effect in the perturbation, which we study below.
 This shows that channel formation, i.e. an instability within each layer, and oscillations, an instability between different layers, are caused by different orders in the perturbation: we can separate them in time.